Audrey0109/Seoul_Bike/README.md

 *This project is the final project of ESILV course Python for Data Analysis*
 <br>
 During this project, we had to study a CSV dataset for estimating Seoul Bike rental demand based on a panel of time and meteorological criteria.
-This project concerns the dataset 'Seoul Bike Sharing Demand Data Set' that can be found here: https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand
+<br> This project concerns the dataset 'Seoul Bike Sharing Demand Data Set' that can be found here:
+https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand

 The project contains a preliminary data cleaning, data exploration, visualizations, dimensionality reduction, data preprocessing, data modeling.